huotianjun/Webmqx/README.md

 Start the web service:
 ```
-php webmqx-server&
+php webmqx-server.php&
 ```
-You can start it many times, and also start in several hosts.
+Attention: you can start it many times, and also start on several hosts.

 Test:
 ```